awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 Real-time rendering closes that loop.
 It allows conversations to accumulate structure, not just context.
 It turns responses into surfaces that can be tested, manipulated, and evolved.
 And it does so without waiting for platform roadmaps or model breakthroughs.

-The implication is straightforward.
 Multimodal interaction is already present in today’s systems.
 The remaining work is not generative.
 It is architectural.

 ## Contextual Recommendation